ryan-scott-dev/spaceport/README.md

 ## Building Placement

-- Camera has hot-zones around the border to scroll around
+- [X] Camera has hot-zones around the border to scroll around
+- Buildings can be clicked and dragged from a toolbar
+  - Visual and audio cue
+- Buildings can be selected and placed from a toolbar
+  - Visual cue what was selected

 - Rooms can have arrows to indicate making them bigger/resize
   - Buildings can have a 'resizeable' configuration option
   - Could also be applied to docks/doors?/